ntzwilly/school-library/README.md

 # OOP school library

-> Refactor the code
+> Preserve Data

 ![app](https://user-images.githubusercontent.com/9049260/146368273-2f3436b0-c24d-457d-a6b9-5d206a40bc12.png)

-In this project, we refactor the code of our application
+In this project we preserve the data from our app and load preserved data on startup.

 Additional description about the project and its features.